Breville Barista Express Accessories

 Frequently Asked Questions

-What size is the Breville Barista Express portafilter?
+What size is the portafilter?

-How many filter baskets come with the machine?
+How many baskets come with it?

 Is a tamper included?